 I’m increasingly aware that some of my favourite methods of distracting myself from these uncomfortable feelings no longer serve me particularly well.
 T.V. is still a favourite way of numbing myself.
 I’m also noticing just how much food and alcohol plays an important role in pushing these feelings away.
 Recently I’ve become aware of the way I can binge eat big bags of kettle chips and how this often corresponds to relatively small but significant moments of stress in my life.
 I’m quite shocked to be noticing for the first time the correlation between experiencing a stressful moment and then reaching for the kettle chips.

 Productive and satisfying though it may be, I recognise that writing this blog post is also a form of escape from these feelings of discomfort on a Sunday afternoon because I do not have something else to be busying myself with, neither work nor play.
 This is all the more poignant today because while I would really like to end this post with some kind of positive affirmation, I’m aware that sitting with the discomfort these feelings cause me is perhaps more important than trying to find ways to optimistically transcend them.

 An afterthought on privelege

-The reality of my ridiculous middle class privilege is not lost on me.
-I’m deeply humbled and somewhat embarrassed by how fortunate I am to be sitting here contemplating what it feels like to not be anxious about anything when there are so many people in this country worrying about whether they will be able to feed their children tomorrow.
-However, I do believe my musings will help me become a better person, a more effective change maker in the world.
+The reality of my huge middle class privilege is not lost on me.
+I’m deeply humbled and somewhat embarrassed by how fortunate I am to be sitting here contemplating what it feels like to not be anxious about anything when there are millions of people all over the world worrying about whether they will be able to feed their children tomorrow.